Concurrency

 Cancel tasktask.cancel(handle)Unit

 The mental model: tasks are independent workers, channels are the pipes between them, channel.select is a multiplexer, and task.join is a synchronization barrier.
-Currently, all of this runs cooperatively on a single thread — tasks interleave at channel operations but never execute in parallel.
+Tasks are lightweight and multiplexed onto a fixed thread pool, giving you true parallelism without the cost of one OS thread per task.